10 Tips to Keep in Mind When Decorating a Living Room

 Add an Area Rug

 Don't overlook an area rug when decorating your living room.
 Area rugs add texture and dimension to a space while also serving a function.
 Typically, you'll want to choose a rug that will complement your color scheme and can be placed in the center of the room.
 Be sure to choose the right size for your room and furniture.
-A good rule to follow is that the rug should be large enough so that at least the front legs of your furniture are on it, and the rug should be more than six to twelve inches away from the walls.
+A good rule to follow is that the rug should be large enough so that at least the front legs of your furniture are on it, and the rug should be more than 6 to 12 inches away from the walls.

 Mix and Match

 Create a personalized living room by mixing and matching patterns, colors, and textures.
 Play up your favorite color by using it in different shades throughout the room.
-Choose a neutral-toned couch and pair it with a patterned armchair.
+Choose a neutral-toned couch, and pair it with a patterned armchair.
 If you really want to go bold with your living room arrangement, add a pop of color by mixing in an accent chair.

 Focus on symmetry to create a well-balanced living room; the result will be a space that looks and feels both comfortable and organized.
-Pair sofas, side tables, and chairs on opposing sides of the room in order to achieve a symmetry.
+Pair sofas, side tables, and chairs on opposing sides of the room in order to achieve symmetry.
 In this case, your coffee table will serve as the center point of the arrangement.

 Think About Traffic